OpenEvalProject/evals/manuscripts/elife-88251/v1/manuscript.md

 Once the models were fitted and validated, we used variance partitioning analysis (Borcard et al., 1992) to estimate the relative contribution of species-level traits and cultural factors in determining the observed pattern of scientific and societal interest.
 We used variance explained (marginal R2) to evaluate the contribution of each variable and combination of variables to the research and societal attention each species receives by partitioning their explanatory power with the R package ‘modEvA’ version 2.0 (Barbosa et al., 2015).

 Next, we tested whether the importance of traits would change across the main groups of organisms by running three models within subsets of data corresponding to Arthropoda, Chordata, and Tracheophyta (i.e., the Phyla/Divisions with most observations).
-The structure of the models was(2)y∼OrganismSize+Colorful+Rangesize+Domain+Genusuniqueness+Commonname+IUCN+Humanuse+Harmfultohuman+(1|Class/Order)+(1|Biogeographicregion)
+The structure of the models was

+$$
+y∼OrganismSize+Colorful+Rangesize+Domain+Genusuniqueness+Commonname+IUCN+Humanuse+Harmfultohuman+(1|Class/Order)+(1|Biogeographicregion)
+$$

 The formula is essentially the same as Equation 1, but for the exclusion of Phylum from the random part (as we modeled at the Phylum/Division level) and Phylogenetic distance to humans from the fixed part (as we lacked enough resolution in the phylogenetic distance information within Phyla).
 We also used Genus uniqueness instead of Family uniqueness given that we modeled at the Phylum level.
 Also in this case, since Poisson models were overdispersed, we switched to a negative binomial distribution.